-According to the Records Review, OMNR has not yet evaluated the presence of turtle wintering areas at this Site, and is therefore unable to provide information about this natural feature in their Records Review.
-The OMNR requests a site investigation be conducted in order to gather more information about this feature.
+The OMNR has not yet identified any turtle wintering areas at this Site, and is therefore unable to provide information about this natural feature in their Records Review.
+The OMNR has also indicated that a site investigation is required to gather information about this feature.